Prenuptial agreement: Australia

 Prenuptial agreements are recognised in Australia by the Family Law Act 1975 (Commonwealth).
 In Australia, a prenuptial agreement is referred to as a Binding Financial Agreement (BFA).

+In Australia, a BFA can be entered into before, during or after the end of a de facto relationship or a marriage.
+For a BFA to be binding and enforceable, both parties must be provided with Independent Legal Advice from a legal practitioner about the effect of the agreement on the rights of that party and about the disadvantages and advantages, at the time that the advice was provided, to that party entering into the BFA.

 Premarital mediation

 Premarital mediation is an alternative way of creating a prenuptial agreement.
 In this process, a mediator facilitates an open discussion between the couple about all kinds of marital issues, like expectations about working after children are born and saving and spending styles as well as the traditional premarital discussions about property division and spousal support if the marriage is terminated.
 The engaged couple makes all of the decisions about what would happen in the event of a separation or divorce with the assistance of the mediator.
 They then draft either a deal memo or a premarital agreement and have it reviewed by their respective attorneys.
-An agreement developed via mediation is typically less expensive because fewer hours are spent with attorneys because the couple has made all of the decisions together, rather than one side vs. the other.
+An agreement developed via mediation is typically less expensive.
+After all, fewer hours are spent with attorneys because the couple has made all of the decisions together, rather than one side vs the other.

 By religion

 Christianity

-In Catholic Christianity, prenuptial agreements are a matter of civil law, so Catholic canon law does not rule them out in principle (for example, to determine how property would be divided among the children of a prior marriage upon the death of one spouse).
-In practice, prenuptials may run afoul of Church law in a number of ways.
+In Catholic Christianity, prenuptial agreements are a matter of civil law, so Catholic canon law does not rule them out in principle (for example, to determine how the property would be divided among the children of a prior marriage upon the death of one spouse).
+In practice, pre-nuptials may run afoul of Church law in several ways.
 For example, they cannot subject a marriage to a condition concerning the future.
 The Code of Canon Law provides: "A marriage subject to a condition about the future cannot be contracted validly".
-(CIC 1102) The Canon Law: Letter and Spirit, a commentary on canon law, explains that condition may be defined as "a stipulation by which an agreement is made contingent upon the verification or fulfillment of some circumstance or event that is not yet certain".
+(CIC 1102) The Canon Law: Letter and Spirit, a commentary on canon law, explains that a condition may be defined as "a stipulation by which an agreement is made contingent upon the verification or fulfillment of some circumstance or event that is not yet certain".
 It goes on to state that "any condition concerning the future attached to matrimonial consent renders marriage invalid".
 For example, a marriage would be invalid if the parties stipulated that they must have children or they have the right to divorce and remarry someone else.

 In Lutheran Christianity, The Lutheran Handbook on Marriage stipulates: "Consider a prenuptial agreement, which helps you identify the value of gifts and inheritances you receive, protects you from your partner's pre-marriage debt, and ensures that children from a prior marriage receive."

 Independent Fundamental Baptists reflect a perspective that prenuptial agreements are contrary to Christian teaching regarding marriage as a covenant: